nilsson46/urban-mobility-2/README.md

 <br />
 Go down to add build step and select "Execute Windows batch command".
 <br />
-In the command field add the steps at image showing.
+In the command field add the steps as image showing.
 <br />
 Then press "save"
 <br />